luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ```
 Running this the first time will (pre-)complie the various installed packages and will take some time.
 Subsequent runs, by executing `include("diffusion_2D_expl.jl")`, should take around 2s.

-You should then see a figure displayed showing the nonlinear diffusion of a quantitiy `H` after `nt=666` steps:
+You should then see a figure displayed showing the nonlinear diffusion of a quantity `H` after `nt=666` steps:

 ![](docs/diff2D_expl.png)